 But keep it all in perspective.
-Just 39 cases out of over 5 million loans is a minuscule percentage.
-The overwhelming majority of loans have no allegations of PPP fraud surrounding them.
+Fewer than 150 defendants out of of over 5.2 million loans is a minuscule percentage.
+The overwhelming majority of small businesses have no allegations of Paycheck Protection Program fraud.
 Most of the funds are going to help the nation’s 31 million small businesses.

-Still, a June report by the Government Accountability Office found, “there is a significant risk that some fraudulent or inflated applications were approved.”
-Treasury Secretary Steven Mnuchin announced that the Treasury Department would review every loan over $2 million.
-However, the Government watchdog also recommended oversight of the more than 4 million smaller loans.
-The GAO also recommended auditing COVID-19 unemployment benefits paid to workers rehired through PPP loan funds.
+Still, a June 2020 report by the Government Accountability Office found, “there is a significant risk that some fraudulent or inflated applications were approved.”
+Treasury Secretary Steven Mnuchin then announced that the Treasury Department would review loan recipients over $2 million.
+However, the Government watchdog also recommended oversight of the 4 million smaller loans.
+The GAO also recommended auditing COVID-19 unemployment benefits paid to workers rehired through the loans.

 Yet to Come: The PPP Forgiveness Process

-The loan forgiveness process is bound to trigger another round of scrutiny.
-Millions of small businesses eventually will apply for forgiveness.
+The loan applicants’ forgiveness process is bound to trigger another round of scrutiny.
+Millions of Americans eventually will apply for forgiveness.

-In order to get Paycheck Protection loans forgiven and not have to repay the money, small business owners have to show proof that at least 60% of the money was used for payroll and the rest for other permitted expenses.
+In order to get Paycheck Protection loans forgiven and not have to repay the loan, owners have to show proof that at least 60% was used for payroll and the rest for other permitted expenses.
 A requirement of forgiveness is that borrowers must rehire or retain workers — and maintain salary levels.

-The DOJ has signaled it may also pursue civil penalties not just criminal prosecutions, particularly around loan forgiveness.
+DOJ prosecutors may also pursue civil penalties, not just criminal prosecutions, particularly around loan forgiveness.
 Principal Deputy Assistant Attorney General Ethan P. Davis noted in a June 26th speech: “When the borrower is ready to seek forgiveness of the loan, it has to certify that the funds were in fact used to pay costs that are eligible for forgiveness.
 If an applicant knowingly answers any of these questions falsely, it may face False Claims Act liability.”

-This means you have to be just as scrupulous when applying for forgiveness as when you applied for the money initially.
+This means you have to be just as scrupulous when applying for forgiveness as when you applied for the loan initially.
 The False Claims Act can impose steep financial penalties, including treble damages.

 Should Business Owners Be Worried?

 It’s a scary thing for legitimate business owners to sign borrower certifications under potential penalties of fines and prison time.
-The SBA programs have complex rules.
-It could be easy to trip up innocently.
+The SBA programs are complex and it is easy to trip up innocently.

-This has caused some entrepreneurs and business owners to think twice about applying.
+This has caused some entrepreneurs, employers and owners to think twice about applying.
 No one under pressure of this pandemic wants to fumble on a technicality while legitimately trying to pay employees and keep their life’s work afloat.
 One local businesswoman told me she prayed for two weeks before applying because of her fears over confusing requirements.

-Representatives of the Department of Justice say honest owners acting in good faith shouldn’t worry.
+Justice Department representatives say honest owners acting in good faith shouldn’t worry.
 Stephen J. Cox, the U.S. Attorney for the Eastern District of Texas, wrote in an op-ed in Texas Lawyer:

 “Rest assured that we will be careful not to discourage legitimate businesses from accessing the important financial resources that Congress made available through the CARES Act.
 We will not punish companies that accessed stimulus funds in good faith compliance with the rules.
 Nor, will we seek out applicants who made technical mistakes in processing paperwork or honestly misunderstood regulatory or certification requirements.
 Our focus is on fraud.”